qub3s/nlp_2025_NiceLovablePeople/README.md

 **Training results:**
 - Accuracies Epoch 6: `train :: 0.896`, `dev :: 0.521`
-- Best dev Accuracy: `train :: 0.704`, `dev :: 0.540` (Achieved in epoch 4)
-The model finished training in the 6th epoch with a dev accuracy within 2 standard deviations of the baseline.
-The dev accuracy decreased after epoch 4 hinting at overfitting in training.
-We will tackle the overfitting problem with hyperparameter tuning in phase 2.

 ### Quora Question Pairs (QQP) - Question similarity
 **Hyperparameters:**